 Kawthar BOUCHEMAL's Home page

-After a pharmacist graduate diploma, she completed a Master’s Degree in Medical and Biological Engineering and a PhD thesis in Pharmaceutical Technology at the University of Claude Bernard Lyon-1.
-She was a post-doctoral fellow jointly at the University of Claude Bernard Lyon-1 and the University of Geneva.
-She has been appointed to the Institut Universitaire de France (IUF), in recognition of her teaching and research activities.
+After a pharmacist graduate diploma, she completed a Master’s Degree in Medical and Biological Engineering and a PhD in Pharmaceutical Nanotechnology at the University of Claude Bernard Lyon-1.
+She was post-doctoral fellow jointly at the University of Claude Bernard Lyon-1 and the University of Geneva in Switzerland.
+In 2015, she has been appointed to the Institut Universitaire de France (IUF), in recognition of her teaching and research activities.

-Her research on self-associating biopolymers and cyclodextrins has led to the development of new self-assembling micro- and nanosystems.
+Her research activities are focused on conception, characterization, and evaluation of the behaviors of pharmaceutical compositions able to improve the efficacy and/or decrease the side effects of pharmaceutical drugs.
+Her work has led to novel environmentally responsive controlled release formulations and a series of bio- and mucoadhesive devices.
+Her group has provided the fundamental basis for a rational use of thermosensitive and mucoadhesive hydrogels for the prevention of the transmission of viral infections by mucosal routes.
+Her research on self-associating biopolymers and cyclodextrins has led to the development of new self-assembling micro- and nanosystems which have proven useful for the prevention and the treatment of microbial infections.
 Other research work deals with scaling-up the production of drug delivery systems.
-Her group has established for the first time a mathematical model between nano-emulsion droplet size and turbulences created upon nano-emulsion formation by emulsification and solvent diffusion process also called "Ouzo effect".
+Her group has established a mathematical model between nano-emulsion droplet size and turbulences created upon nano-emulsion formation by emulsification and solvent diffusion process, so called the Ouzo effect.

-Kawthar BOUCHEMAL is author & co-author of 78 publications and inventor & co-inventor of 16 patents.
-She serves in the editorial board of Pharmaceutical Research journal.
-She was a Guest editor of the International Journal of Pharmaceutics.
+Kawthar BOUCHEMAL is author & co-author of 78 publications and inventor of 16 patents.
+She serves in the editorial board of Pharmaceutical Research journal and was guest editor of the International Journal of Pharmaceutics.
 She was chair and/or member of the Organizing & Scientific committee of national and international meetings on Pharmaceutics & Biopharmaceutics.